This portfolio is best experienced on a laptop or tablet. Please return at your earliest convenience.

-A Los Angeles studio building hyper-realistic virtual humans, multi-modal AI avatars, cinematic virtual productions, and immersive XR — for the world's most iconic artists, estates, and institutions.
+A Los Angeles studio building hyper-realistic virtual humans, multi-modal AI avatars, cinematic stories, and XR & holographic experiences — for the world's most iconic artists, estates, and institutions.

 VALIS has pioneered the creation of virtual artists since 2001 — two decades before "AI avatar" became a category.
 Our mission: to revolutionize entertainment and education by creating hyper-realistic, intelligent digital humans in partnership with the world's most important IP owners.
 To preserve legacy.
 To achieve a kind of immortality.